WAAAlex1/Agile-hw-dev-project-ComVis/README.md

 ```
 Remember to wait for the 8 transmit-done LEDs before pressing the start button.

+Be aware that for SendUART to work memory files will have to be manually moved into tempaltes/templates_0 and templates/templates_1

 ## Dependencies

 The project's only dependencies are found in the [build](https://github.com/WAAAlex1/Agile-hw-dev-project-ComVis/blob/master/build.sbt) file.